-The School of Social Work at the University of Arkansas at Little Rock is committed to the development of students seeking exciting careers as professional social workers.
-Our aim is to deliver social work education in a style that challenges students to think differently about problems faced by our most vulnerable populations.
-Across this country, social work professionals serve public and private agencies as invaluable resources for the less fortunate.
+The School of Social Work at the University of Arkansas at Little Rock, Arkansas’ oldest and largest social work training program, is committed to the development of professional social workers who will carry on this tradition of service to individuals, families, communities, and society.
+We provide social work education in a style that challenges students to think critically about problems faced by our most vulnerable populations and understand systemic causes and solutions.
+Across this country, social work professionals serve in public and private agencies provide services, support, and advocacy to those in need.

 Consistent with the mission of the social work profession, our students apply the values of social justice and self-determination to their work with individuals, groups, and communities.
 Empowering students to recognize the implications of race, gender, and economic hardship prepares them to more effectively deal with the complexity of the human condition.
 Through the application of these values and ideas, students develop the professional knowledge and skills necessary for professional social work.